 Here’s our guide for all the quick fixes, minor bugs, and tiny head-scratchers you may face with your home elevator.
 If more detailed assistance is needed, simply call our Customer Service line.

 - Press the hall call button to your floor.
 The elevator will arrive automatically at the landing.

 - Open the landing door after making sure the elevator is at floor level and turn on the cab light if it does not turn on automatically.

 - Close landing door securely.

-- Close car gate securely and push desired floor button on the Car Operating Panel (CDP).
+- Close car gate securely and push desired floor button on the Car Operating Panel (COP).

-- Once the elevator has stopped at the selected floor and the light on the CDP has turned off, open the car gate and landing door, then step out.
+- Once the elevator has stopped at the selected floor and the light on the COP has turned off, open the car gate and landing door, then step out.